Lunenburg County Regional Emergency Management Organization

 Bruce Parks, Town of Bridgewater – Assistant Emergency Coordinator

 Bruce ParksBruce is the Fire Inspector and Assistant Emergency Coordinator with the Town of Bridgewater since January 2021.
 He spent 22 years with Lunenburg & District Fire Department, six of them in the role of Assistant Deputy and Deputy Chief.
-He was a Paramedic with Emergency Health Services for 27 years, Fire Inspector for the Town of Lunenburg for 10 years and Assistant Emergency Coordinator for six years.
+He was a Paramedic with Emergency Health Services for 27 years, Fire Inspector for the Town of Lunenburg for 10 years and an Assistant Emergency Coordinator for six years.

 Bruce Blackwood, Municipality of the District of Chester, Assistant Emergency Coordinator & Fire Services Coordinator